SyncfusionExamples/How-to-implement-searching-based-on-partial-matches-in-a-GridComboBoxColumn-of-a-WinForms-DataGrid/README.md

  ![Partial search for GridComboBoxColumn](GridComboBoxColumnPartialSearch.GIF)

-Take a moment to peruse the [WinForms DataGrid - Column Renderer](https://help.syncfusion.com/windowsforms/datagrid/columntypes#customize-column-renderer) documentation, to learn more about DataGrid column renderer with examples.
+Take a moment to peruse the [WinForms DataGrid - Column Renderer](https://help.syncfusion.com/windowsforms/datagrid/columntypes#customize-column-renderer) documentation, to learn more about column renderer with examples.